alpacon

 Session authentication

-Session authentication is the most basic one, and you can use it to login users on web browsers.
+Session authentication is the most basic one, and you can use it for users to sign in on web browsers.

 On login, POST should include username, password, and csrf_token.
 A serialized HTML form with proper fields is accepted.